MatheusMiranda/ethereum-voting/election/README.md

 To cast a vote for a candidate use the following request:

-curl -H "Content-Type: application/json" --request POST -d '{"candidate_name":"Candidate_1"}' http://localhost:5000/blockchain/voting
+curl -H "Content-Type: application/json" --request POST -d '{"candidate_name":"Candidate_1", "username": "user1", "password": "pass1"}' http://localhost:5000/blockchain/voting

 To add a candidate: